hyperledger-archives/indy-client/getting-started.md

     load sample/acme-job-application.sovrin
 ```

+Notice that this link invitation contains a **proof request**.
+A proof request is a request made by the party who needs verifiable proof of certain attributes  that can be provided by other verified claims.
+(Some attributes can be marked so that they must be verified by other proven claims -- like a SSN -- and some attributes can be self-attested to -- like a nickname.)

-Notice that this link invitation contains a **_proof request_**.
-ACME Corp is requesting that Alice provide a Job Application.
+In this case, Acme Corp is requesting that Alice provide a Job Application.
 The Job Application is a rich document type that has a schema defined on the Sovrin ledger; its particulars are outside the scope of this guide, but it will require a name, SSN, and degree, so it overlaps with the transcript we’ve already looked at.
 This becomes important below.

 Notice that the invitation also identifies an endpoint.
 This is different from our previous case, where an identity owner’s endpoint was discovered through lookup on the Sovrin ledger.
-Here, Acme Corp.has decided to short - circuit Sovrin and just directly publish its job application acceptor endpoint with each request.
+Here, Acme has decided to short-circuit Sovrin and just directly publish its job application acceptor endpoint with each request.
 Sovrin supports this.
 Alice quickly works through the sequence of commands that establishes a new pairwise connection with Acme:
 ```
 ALICE@test> load sample/acme-job-application.sovrin
 1 link invitation found for Acme Corp.